Nischal1313/GreenHouseProject/README.md

 - Measures **CO₂ concentration** (GMP252 sensor)
 - Measures **temperature and humidity** (HMP60 sensor)
 - Controls a **ventilation fan** (Produal MIO actuator)
-- Updates the values to the display and to the cloud at regular intervals.
+- Updates the values on the display and in the cloud at regular intervals
-- Handles the presses along with the encoder rotation.
+- Handles button presses along with encoder rotation
-- Saves SSID to the EEPROM along with the last desired C02 value set by the user.
+- Saves the SSID and the last desired CO2 value to EEPROM

 ---